Lif28/PyPass/README.md

-# PyPass Manager
+# PyPass

-**PyPass Manager** is an open-source password manager that implements **end-to-end encryption (E2EE)** and **two-factor authentication (2FA)** to ensure the highest security for your sensitive data.
+**PyPass** is an open-source password manager that implements **end-to-end encryption (E2EE)** and **two-factor authentication (2FA)** to ensure the highest security for your sensitive data.
 This tool is designed to provide a secure, reliable, and easy-to-use solution for password management.

 ---